 I made these sprinkles using a box of white non-pareils from here, and a powdered food coloring kit from here.
 All you have to do is stir the powdered food color into the white non-pareils until you get the color that you want!

 How easy is that?!
-Now I know many of you won't want sprinkles in bulk, but if you bake on a regular basis or are planning a wedding reception or shower, this could come in handy!
-You can also color the white non-pareils with coloring gel.
-Just click on the link for those instructions.
+Now I know many of you won't want to buy sprinkles in bulk, but if you bake on a regular basis or are planning a wedding reception or shower, this could come in handy!

-If you are looking for a really good go-to Thumbprint cookie, this might just be the one you are looking for!
-It would also be a lovely addition to your Easter Sweets table!
-Happy Wednesday!!
+So if you are looking for a really good go to Thumbprint Cookie, this might just be the one you are looking for!
+It would also be a lovely addition to your Easter Sweets table - or for any occasion!
+Have a great day!! xo Jina